Chestnut-sided warbler

-Migration range

-These birds are migratory, wintering in Central America south to northern Colombia, with a confirmed sighting from as far south as Ecuador; they are also very rare vagrants to western Europe.
-They arrive in their breeding range in May and depart by mid-September.
+Taxonomy

+The chestnut-sided warbler was formally described in 1766 by the Swedish naturalist Carl Linnaeus in the twelfth edition of his Systema Naturae under the binomial name Motacilla pensylvanica.
+Linnaeus based his account on the "Red-throated fly-catcher" that had been described and illustrated in 1760 by the English naturalist George Edwards in his book Gleanings of Natural History.
+Edwards had received specimens from the American naturalist William Bartram that had been collected in Pennsylvania.
+The chestnut-sided warbler is now one of more than 30 species placed in the genus Setophaga that was introduced in 1827 by the English naturalist William Swainson.
+The genus name Setophaga combines the Ancient Greek σης/sēs, σητος/sētos meaning "moth" with -φαγος/-phagos meaning "-eating".
+The species is monotypic: no subspecies are recognised.

+Setophaga icterocephala is a junior synonym of S. pennsylvanicus, and is no longer used.

+The chestnut-sided warbler used to be in the genus Dendroica; however, it was merged with the genus Setophaga in 2011.
+The change resulted with Setophaga having the most species in the family of New World warblers.

 Description

 This species is a moderately-sized New World warbler.
 Despite having very different plumage, it is thought to be closely related to the widespread yellow warbler.
 In total, this species measures from 10 to 14 cm in length and spans 16 to 21 cm across the wings.
 Body weight ranges from 8 to 13.1 g.
 Among standard measurements, the wing chord is 5.7 to 6.8 cm, the tail is 4.2 to 5.8 cm, the bill is 0.9 to 1 cm and the tarsus is 1.7 to 1.9 cm.

 In the summer, male chestnut-sided warblers are unmistakable in appearance.
 They display dark-streaked gray backs, white faces, black eyestripes and yellow crowns.
 Their underparts are white, with chestnut flanks, and they also have two white wing bars.
 The adult females resemble washed-out versions of the summer male, and in particular, the females lack the strong head pattern, and also have little to no chestnut coloring on their flanks.

 Non-breeding birds of both sexes have bright yellow-green crowns, white eye-rings on a grey face, and unstreaked underparts.
 They also have unstreaked pale grey breasts.
 Their wing bars are always present in their plumages.
-Their lack of streaking and yellowish backs help to distinguish this species from the larger blackpoll warbler in the fall.